Seccotine: Character

-Love interest with Spirou
+Spirou as love interest

 There have been various hints towards a romantic link between Seccotine and Spirou.
 In "Machine qui rêve" she gets in touch with him to do a report she actually wanted Fantasio to do.
 When she speaks to him over the phone detailing the mission and he addresses her as "Seccotine" she tells him to drop that silly nickname and instead use her real name.
 Later in the album she and the Spirou clone are seen on board a ship with her asking him what his real name is.

 In the stand-alone comic "Le tombeau des Champignac", by Yann and Fabrice Tarrin, Seccotine and Spirou are seen flirting and are even caught kissing by Fantasio.
 As the album ends and Seccotine and Spirou depart, they can be seen looking at each other with the look of two lovers departing.

 Finally in "Aux sources du Z" as Spirou uses the time shifter to get back to the events of "La corne de rhinocéros", he encounters Seccotine wandering around their yard waiting to snap pictures of the brand new Turbot he and Fantasio had just received.
 Seccotine notes how different Spirou acts from the way she's gotten to know him, he's far more like a man, a fact that she deems not to be all that unpleasant.
 To silence her Spirou kisses her on the mouth which leaves her frozen in surprise.
-As he makes his way inside the house he admits to himself that he has wanted to kiss Seccotine for a long time and thanks Zorglub for creating the opportunity to do so.
+As he makes his way inside the house he admits to himself that he has wanted to kiss Seccotine for a long time and thanks Zorglub for providing the opportunity to do so.